Fiction pick: What happened when Netaji Subhas Chandra Bose met Hitler? Read this re-creation

 Glasses were raised in toast after toast, cigarette-ends glowed.
 Trott addressed Netaji, “Subhas, your retorts to Hitler’s provocative statements were very clever.
 I felt proud of you.”

-Excerpted from Mahanayak Subhas Chandra Bose: A Novel, Vishwas Patil, translated from the Marathi by Keerti Ramachandra.
+Excerpted from Mahanayak Subhas Chandra Bose: A Novel, Vishwas Patil, translated from the Marathi by Keerti Ramachandra, HarperCollins India.